-#MyFreedomDay: Students stand up to slavery on March 14
+#MyFreedomDay: Students stand up to slavery

 The schools that show the most spirit in fighting slavery will be featured on CNN TV, CNN.com and CNN Facebook.
 A few schools will even receive a visit from a CNN correspondent, who will report live from the school on the day.

+As many as you and your friends can pull together.
+Even if it's five people, you'll be representing your school in a positive way and joining thousands of other students around the world in standing up to slavery.

-So how do you take part?
+So how do you take part in 2018?
 We're encouraging students and teachers to come up with their own ideas, but here are some suggestions for the kind of thing you could do.

 Film Screening - Look for movies or documentaries that deal with human trafficking.
 If you want to use a CNN documentary, we'll let you show it for free.
 You can watch the videos at cnn.com/myfreedom.